 Why do I bring this up?
 Simple.
 Because it goes to the very heart of the different philosophies of healing.
 As I've already shown you, the medical community believes they are changing physiology through the use of drugs, even though I've also shown you very clearly they are not.
 The fact is, there is a gap between these two opposing philosophies that is almost as large as THE CHASM between medical research and medical practice.
 While not all scientists are atheists, and not all non-scientists are religious (by "religious" I mean anyone who believes in a higher power, whatever they believe that power to be) there is a foundational principle here.
 It boils down to the age-old DEBATE BETWEEN VITALISTS AND MECHANISTS.

 You can read the arguments by clicking the link, but realize that these two groups treat their sick very differently.
 For instance, vitalists realize that while there is certainly a time and a place for Western medicine, they also understand the symbiotic relationship between health and disease.
-For a better idea of what I mean by this odd statement, HERE and HERE are examples.
+For a better idea of what I mean by this odd statement, HERE is a great example.
 But one of my favorite examples of how a vitalist would treat different than a mechanist has to do with Diabetes.

 Thanks in part to the ridiculously addictive nature of processed carbs and sugar (HERE), not only is diabetes running rampant in America, so is pre-diabetes (HERE and HERE).
-What is corporate medicine doing about this?
+What is America's medial machine (a machine that could now best be described as "corporate") doing about this?
 Instead of educating patients about diet and lifestyle (HERE), they are trying to induce homeostasis via prescribing a group of drugs that has been proven time and time again to be largely ineffective at doing anything other than lowering blood sugar (they do not significantly diminish morbidity or mortality --- HERE and HERE).
-Yet another example of the medical community getting to pick and choose the "EVIDENCE" they like, while discarding what they don't.
+Yet another example of the medical community getting to PICK AND CHOOSE the "EVIDENCE" they like, while discarding what they don't.

-If you are interested in seeing the bigger picture as far as returning to health is concerned, HERE it is.
+If you are interested in seeing the bigger picture as far as restoring homeostasis and returning to health are concerned, HERE it is.